The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 The hotel rooms are well equipped, featuring air conditioning, bathroom with shower, fridge, TV and free internet.

-The contemporary Hotel Kriti is located is one of the best spots in Chania, being on the very edge of the Venetian Harbour.
+The contemporary Hotel Kriti is located in one of the best spots in Chania, being on the very edge of the Venetian Harbour.
 The excellently reviewed hotel offers easy access to the town’s restaurants, museums, beach, Market Square and shops.
 All rooms are en suite with a hairdryer, TV, A/C, free Wi-Fi and mini-bar.
 The hotel has a swimming pool, bar, snack bar and breakfast room, where they serve a buffet breakfast each morning.
+Some of the single rooms do not have a balcony.

 This is a Grade 6 holiday which includes full day walks with appreciable amounts of ascent and descent with walks in some remote areas of inner and southern Crete.
 Paths are mostly good, but be prepared for some steep and rough ground.
 Walks will generally take up to 6 hours, mainly between 11kms (7 miles) and 17.5km (11 miles), and could involve as much as 850m of ascent and descent.
 Our Samaria Gorge day involves a descent of 1300m and all walks are likely to be considered at the upper level of ascent, descent, walking time and distance for the grade.
 The maximum altitude reached walking on this holiday is 1580m (1980m on an optional col extension).
 You will need a good head for heights and be surefooted to enjoy this holiday.